MarcinOrlowski/laravel-api-response-builder/docs/README.md

 # REST API Response Builder for Laravel #

- `ResponseBuilder` is a helper library for [Laravel](https://laravel.com/) framework, designed to help you build nice, normalized and easy to consume JSON response structures for your REST API.
+ `ResponseBuilder` is a helper library for [Laravel](https://laravel.com/) framework, designed to help you build clean, normalized, and easy-to-consume JSON response structures for your REST API.

 ## Table of contents ##